 - Stay busy with healthy activities.
 I am a big believer of “crowding out the bad.”
 When we surround ourselves with good influences we are much more likely to not participate in things that are not good for us.
 Focus on the good – eating well, exercise, creative activities, healthy hobbies, etc. If you feel good about yourself and you feel great, you are going to be less likely to give in to unhealthy habits.
 Exercise is so important for mental and physical health – aim for 10K steps a day!

 - Educate children at a young age.
+It is never to early to start talking to your kids about these tough subjects.
 Kids know more than we think.
 Have talks with them at a young age about illegal drug use as well as prescription drug abuse.
-It is always better to hear these truths from parents.
+It is better for our kids to hear about drug use from us than their friends.

 - Schedule time to talk.
-Put this date on your calendar and schedule a conversation with your kids - Saturday, April 27th 2019 is National Prescription Drug Take-Back Day.
+Saturday, April 27th 2019 is National Prescription Drug Take-Back Day.
 Make a point to talk to your kids on this day.
 If these talks are on your calendar, they are much more likely to actually happen.
+If you are like me, if it doesn’t go on my calendar it doesn’t happen!

 - Show kids where leftover prescription drugs are meant to go.
-Tell your kids that there are "special places" where unused medications are supposed to go.
+Have your kids go with you when you deposit the prescription drugs.
+Tell your kids that there are “special places” where unused medications are supposed to go.
 Unfortunately, the way people dispose of unused medications today takes many forms, from flushing down the toilet or pouring in the drain, to throwing in the garbage, or worse.
 More often than not, the end result is damage to our environment, drug diversion or the drug being abused by others.
 In an effort to assist in reducing these issues and bringing awareness to the massive opioid crisis that is plaguing many families, LifeInCheck created a Drug Disposal program that provides consumers with a safe option to discard their unused or outdated prescription medications in secure receptacles located across the US.
 Once you visit the website, simply enter in your City and State or Zip Code and the closest receptacle will be listed.
 It is really easy!

 Check out the photos below to see examples of the LifeInCheck Drug Disposal receptacles.
 My local Pittsburgh area readers, I checked out the LifeInCheck Consumer Drug Take-Back receptacle in Canonsburg Hospital.
 As soon as I walked in to the main lobby the receptacle was right there.
 Here I am disposing of expired pet medication – yes, even pet medication needs to be disposed of properly.